Bldg 65, Room 217 (UU217)

 Eden is a Cal Poly Graduate with a Bachelor's of Science in Anthropology and Geography, with a concentration in Art History and minor is Women and Gender Studies.
 Throughout her college career, Eden was involved in the Cross Cultural Centers advocating for an inclusive and diverse campus environment.
 While working at the Pride Center, she hopes to continue that work and champion for, uplift, and support marginalized students.
 When not at work, she can be found watching movies, thrifting, celebrating Halloween every day of the year, or roller skating.

-Alejandra is committed to using Signature Events as a way to bring the queer community at Cal Poly together.
+Alejandra is committed to bringing the queer community at Cal Poly together.
 They love planning events to foster solidarity and memories for years to come.
 When they're not working or figuring out what this whole "school" business is, they can be found playing D&D, dancing to musical show tunes, or looking at pictures of goats.

 More on Spotlight